agencyenterprise/graphCMS-tutorial/README.md

 # GraphCMS Tutorial
-This is a tutorial to understand GraphCMS and make littles tips about the tool.
+This is a tutorial to help understand GraphCMS and includes some tips that might be useful.

 ## Where To Start
 ### GraphQL